AV-Link: Temporally-Aligned Diffusion Features for Cross-Modal Audio-Video Generation

 where $\token$ represents an audio or video token for a simplified two-channel case, $\timeindexrope$ represents its index on the temporal axis, $\theta_\mathrm{base}$ is the base frequency, and $\temporalalignmentfunction$ is a temporal alignment function defined as:

 Where $\eta_a$, $\eta_v$ are the number of tokens to represent one second of audio and video respectively.
-Intuitively, the time-aligned embeddings ensure that each temporally corresponding audio and video tokens are rotated by RoPE by the same angle, set to be proportional to their position on the temporal axis, thus establishing temporal correspondence which facilitates temporally-synced multimodal information exchange.
+Intuitively, this approach rotates corresponding audio and video tokens by the same angle proportional to their temporal position, thus establishing temporal correspondence that facilitates temporally-synced multimodal information exchange.
 Crucially, this design aligns the modalities within the inserted Fusion Blocks while keeping the pretrained generators frozen.
 We show in~\secref{sec:ablations} that this design is favored over previous temporal alignment approaches.

-\textbf{Time-Aware Feature Fusion} Information on the flow timesteps for audio $\difftimestepaudio$ and video $\difftimestepvideo$ are injected through adaptive adaLN-Zero~\cite{dit}, with audio and video parameter sets receiving information on both timesteps.
+\textbf{Time-Aware Feature Fusion} We inject the information on the flow timesteps for audio $\difftimestepaudio$ and video $\difftimestepvideo$ through adaptive adaLN-Zero~\cite{dit}, with audio and video parameter sets receiving information on both timesteps.
 Such design creates conditioning features that are most suited for the current flow time for the generated modality, increasing the effectiveness of \emph{symmetric feature reinjection}.

 \textbf{Training} We train the Fusion Block on a paired audio-video dataset $\datasetaudiovideo$ keeping both generators \emph{frozen} and using the rectified flow objective.
 For the case of V2A, we use the training objective: